marcus-alicia/iRedAdmin-Pro-SQL/README.md

 ```console
 The client is NOT allowed to redistribute or resell iRedAdmin-Pro (...) as your own product.
 ```
 aka.
 I AM allowed to redistribute iRedAdmin-Pro, acknowledging that it is their code, which I hereby do.
 I am not claiming this as my own product, this is their creation, not mine.
-I merely share it, as I disagree with having to pay for open-source code. <br><br>
+I merely share it, as I disagree with having to pay for open-source code.

+All copyright, and other -rights to iRedMail. <br><br>

 -----